NomicFoundation/hardhat/docs/guides/compile-contracts.md

 }
 ```

-We recommend always setting a compiler version to avoid unexpected behavior or compiling errors as new releases of Solidity are published.
+We recommend always setting a compiler version in order to avoid unexpected behavior or compiling errors as new releases of Solidity are published.

 :::: warning
 Hardhat will automatically download the versions of `solc` that you set up.
 If you are behind an HTTP proxy, you may need to set the `HTTP_PROXY` or `HTTPS_PROXY` environment variable to the URL of your proxy.